jun-jing/dockerizeRORPrerequisitePlusOrders/README.md

 1. Create a new ROR
     1. git clone https://github.com/berxtjkl/dockerizeRORPrerequisitePlusOrders.git
-    2. then get into dockerizeRORPrerequisitePlusOrders folder locate at the root folder, where you are going to create an app here
+    2. then get into dockerizeRORPrerequisitePlusOrders folder
     3. execute command1.sh
     4. cd /usr/src/app/dockerizeRORPrerequisitePlusOrders
     5. execute command2.sh and exit temp container